cucumber-attic/website/apps/dynamic/views/_posts/cucumber-ltd-story-so-far.md

 ##Remote

 We're a remote team.
 I live up in the wilds of the Scottish Highlands, Steve is in Southampton.
 Aslak's in London.
-Julian and Romain are in Wavre, just outside Brussels.
+Julien and Romain are in Wavre, just outside Brussels.
 It's really hard to work on the same computer in the same space at the same time.

 But we've taken the decision that we want to be able to live where we want to.
 There's benefits that come with being able to be in your own space, being comfortable in your surroundings, being near your family.
 Here's Steve working with his three-month-old daughter Primrose: